Trevor McDougall: Awards and honours

 McDougall was elected a Fellow of the Royal Society in 2012.
-He is also a fellow of the Australian Academy of Science (1997), the CSIRO (2007), the Australian Meteorological and Oceanographic Society (2004), the Institute of Physics (UK) (2012), the Royal Society of New South Wales (2015), the American Geophysical Union (2018), and the International Union of Geodesy and Geophysics (2023).
+He is also a fellow of the Australian Academy of Science (1997), the CSIRO (2007), the Australian Meteorological and Oceanographic Society (2004), the Institute of Physics (UK) (2012), the Royal Society of New South Wales (2015), the American Geophysical Union (2018), the American Meteorological Society (2027), and the International Union of Geodesy and Geophysics (2023).
+He was awarded Honorary Life Membership of the European Geosciences Union in 2025.
 His other awards include: